|

 so that we can perform the atomic compare and swap.
 Simplify the

 following code by always setting up the "i"ntegral variables.
+Move the value to the LOADEDI temporary.

 Build the compare&swap statement.